 3. Factories ramp up production ahead of the Chinese Lunar New Year

-Chinese New Year (CNY), also known as "Spring Festival," is a huge holiday in China, comparable to Thanksgiving or Diwali.
-During the holiday, which takes place this year beginning on Tuesday, February 5th, all factories in China shut down without exception.
+Chinese New Year (CNY), also known as "Spring Festival" or "Lunar New Year", is a huge holiday in China, comparable to Thanksgiving in the U.S. or Diwali in India.
+During the holiday, all factories in China shut down production without exception.

 The official CNY celebrations last for one week, however many factory workers take extended leave during CNY and factories remain shut down for 2-3 weeks or more.
 When factories reopen, they struggle to operate at full capacity for some time after CNY because workers often use the holiday to find other more lucrative job opportunities and don't return to work.
 This can lengthen production times and create a backlog of orders for the factories to fill.